benlk/kowloon-manifesto/index.md

 - Modern societies are afraid of population density
 - They have no good reason to be afraid
 - Kowloon Walled City was very dense, and that was good
-- America should do all it can to build denser
+- The United States should do all they can to densify

 <div class="tumblr-post" data-href="https://embed.tumblr.com/embed/post/5DhR87-5uDUzzKaL-Zmzgg/681507185091624960" data-did="391479e9a54abeeceb172e9e9bec6d3ebae4e240" markdown=1>
 > There should be at least three ridiculous superdense high rise hypercities per continent.